josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 When resolving a token for a component/directive, Angular resolves it in two phases:

-1. Against the `ElementInjector` hierarchy \(its parents\).
+1. Against the `ElementInjector` hierarchy \(the associated parents\).
-1. Against the `ModuleInjector` hierarchy \(its parents\).
+1. Against the `ModuleInjector` hierarchy \(the associated parents\).

-When a component declares a dependency, Angular tries to satisfy that dependency with its own `ElementInjector`.
+When a component declares a dependency, Angular tries to satisfy that dependency with an associated `ElementInjector`.
-If the component's injector lacks the provider, it passes the request up to its parent component's `ElementInjector`.
+If the injector of the component lacks the provider, it passes the request up to the `ElementInjector` of the associated parent component.

-The requests keep forwarding up until Angular finds an injector that can handle the request or runs out of ancestor `ElementInjector`s.
+The requests keep forwarding up until Angular finds an injector that can handle the request or runs out of ancestor instance of `ElementInjector`.

-If Angular doesn't find the provider in any `ElementInjector`s, it goes back to the element where the request originated and looks in the `ModuleInjector` hierarchy.
+If Angular does not find the provider in any instances of `ElementInjector`, it goes back to the element where the request originated and looks in the `ModuleInjector` hierarchy.
-If Angular still doesn't find the provider, it throws an error.
+If Angular still does not find the provider, it throws an error.

 If you have registered a provider for the same DI token at different levels, the first one Angular encounters is the one it uses to resolve the dependency.
-If, for example, a provider is registered locally in the component that needs a service, Angular doesn't look for another provider of the same service.
+If, for example, a provider is registered locally in the component that needs a service, Angular does not look for another provider of the same service.

 ## Resolution modifiers

-Angular's resolution behavior can be modified with `@Optional()`, `@Self()`, `@SkipSelf()` and `@Host()`.
+The resolution behavior in Angular can be modified with `@Optional()`, `@Self()`, `@SkipSelf()` and `@Host()`.
 Import each of them from `@angular/core` and use each in the component class constructor when you inject your service.

 For a working application showcasing the resolution modifiers that this section covers, see the <live-example name="resolution-modifiers">resolution modifiers example</live-example>.